Why nest-warden?

+A registered-once graph of relationships between resources, plus a $relatedTo operator that walks the graph at rule time.
 CASL's conditions are flat MongoDB queries.
-Rules like "Alice can approve a Payment if she's an Agent assigned to its Merchant" require either (a) denormalizing agentId onto the Payment row, or (b) running a pre-flight query on every check.
+Rules like "Alice can approve a Payment if she's an Agent assigned to its Merchant" otherwise require either (a) denormalising agentId onto the Payment row, or (b) running a pre-flight query on every check.

 graph